vmware/kube-fluentd-operator/README.md

 ## Synopsis

 The config-reloader binary is the one that listens to changes in K8S and generates Fluentd files.
 It runs as a daemonset and is not intended to interact with directly.
-The synopsis is useful when trying to understand the Helm chart or jsut hacking.
+The synopsis is useful when trying to understand the Helm chart or just hacking.

 ```txt
 usage: config-reloader [<flags>]